microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 ## Proposal: downloadArtifact

-`downloadArtifact` is a shortcut for the [Download Pipeline Artifacts](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-pipeline-artifact.md) task.
+`downloadArtifact` is a shortcut for the [Download Pipeline Artifacts](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-pipeline-artifact.md) (TODO and possibly other tasks for e.g. Jenkins) task.
 It will download artifacts published from a previous job or stage or from another pipeline.
 Artifacts are downloaded either to `$PIPELINES_RESOURCESDIR` or to the directory specified in `root`.

 ### Schema